kkhalis/project_4/README.md

-- Area of Chicago City: esimated to be 145,300 acres based on Google Search
+- Area of Chicago City: estimated to be 145,300 acres based on Google Search

 Based on the above, we assume the cost of spray to be USD $0.67 per acre multiplied by the area of Chicago city, which would be at USD $97,351.
 This accounts for 1 spraying exercise.

 We assume we want to be aggressive and spray every week during the summer months of July, August and September based on our spray effectiveness analysis in the previous notebook, it would cost a total of USD $1,168,212.

-For this scenario, we would need to set aside a budget of about USD $5,800,000 to conduct the spraying exercises on an annual basis.
+For this scenario, we would need to set aside a budget of about USD $1,170,000 to conduct the spraying exercises on an annual basis.

-Medical Health Costs
+2. Medical Health Costs

 - Patients who were hospitalized with acute flaccid paralysis, a partial- to whole-body paralysis caused by WNV infection, had the largest initial and long-term medical costs ([median USD 25,000 and USD 22,000 respectively](https://www.sciencedaily.com/releases/2014/02/140210184713.htm)).

 - Number of [human WNV cases](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7241786/) in Chicago region (refer to Table 2): 24 in 2011 and 66 in 2013

 - The [CDC site](https://www.cdc.gov/westnile/index.html) shares that while there are no vaccines to prevent or medications to treat WNV in people, about 1 in 5 people who are infected develop a fever and other symptoms and about 1 out of 150 infected people develop a serious, sometimes fatal, illness.

-- Since only 1 in 150 people develop a serious illness which may require hospitalization, we assume that for the years 2011 and 2013, no one was hospitalized and there were no additional medical heath costs.
+### Benefits

+In a maximum benefit scenario, we assume that due to our aggressive spraying policy, no one contracted the virus.

+Conversely, in a scenario where the spray had not been used:

+Based on CDC's estimates (1 in 150 people require hospitalization), we assume that 1 person aged 60 and above had contracted the virus and developed a serious illness requiring to be hospitalized.
+The approximate [economic productivity loss](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3322011/) (referenced from Table 3 in the link) is calculated to be:

+The economic productivity loss of 1 person (aged 60 or above) hospitalized is estimated USD 7,500.

+We conclude that the prevention of economic productivity loss of USD 7,500 does not justify the spending of USD 1.17 million to spray pesticides.

 Based on the analysis above, there were <b>very little benefits</b> of the spraying in 2011 and 2013 due to the pathological nature of the WNV which we have studied so far.
 Furthermore, referencing back to our previous notebook on the spray data effectiveness analysis, the spray effectiveness is very sensitive to weather patterns.